layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step3.md

     `watch kubectl get po -n default`{{execute}}

 Again if you cannot see the *Ready* column updated, this is because the deployment can take up upto a minute.
 When the deployment is complete, the page will auto-refresh.
-You can use `CTRL+ C` to switch back to the terminal.
+You can use `CTRL+ C` or `CMD + C` to switch back to the terminal.

 2. View the details of the services: